charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 In the same vein, the **variant-invariant method** aims to distinguish the invariant regions, that is the areas where the category assigned is consistently the same (see @Brown2005).

 ####Spaghetti plots{.unnumbered}
 Visualizing flow data, **spaghetti plots** (figure \ref{fig:spag3D}a) express consistency between runs.
 Widely used in meteorology, the consistency of the runs is expressed by how tightly clustered they appear.
-Spaghetti plots may be translated to continuous spatial data by using the isocontour of each run, which is useful when concerned about a specific threshold. *bpb: better?*
+Spaghetti plots may be translated to continuous spatial data by using the isocontour of each run, which is useful when concerned about a specific threshold.

 ####3D plots overlaying maps {.unnumbered}
 For continuous data, **3D plots overlaying maps** (figure \ref{fig:spag3D}b) have been used to highlight structural differences across maps.
 However, this solution seems limited to relatively small regions, and clearly distinguishable distributions of the variables expressed through color and height of the histogram.